Skip to Main Content

 • Whether the tumor has recurred

-Certain types of germ cell tumors are associated with a better outcome than other types.
-However, other factors also affect treatment and prognosis.
-Here is a general guide based on type:
+Certain types of germ cell tumors of the brain and spinal cord have a better prognosis than others.
+Many factors also affect treatment and prognosis.
+Here is a general guide based on the tumor type:

 Prognosis